exein-io/pulsar/README.md

 ### Use Pre-built Binaries

-Another approach to install Pulsar is by using a pre-built binary.
+Another approach to install Pulsar is by using pre-built binaries.
 Binaries are available for the [latest release](https://github.com/exein-io/pulsar/releases/latest).
-Use `pulsar-exec` for x86-64 (`pulsar-exec-static` for a static build) or `pulsar-exec-static-aarch64` for AArch64 platform.
-Using there approach you also need to download and setup the [helper scripts](./scripts) to have a more convenient way to start in daemon/cli mode.
+Download the two executables for your architecture: `pulsard` (daemon) and `pulsar` (CLI).
+Static builds may be published with a `-static` suffix where available.

 ### Build from source